Alt-Bionics

 Key Products

 Alt-Bionics develops high-performance, durable, and cost-effective bionic hands for both amputees and humanoid robots.
-Their flagship product is the Genesis Hand, a myoelectric prosthetic bionic hand designed to translate muscle signals into intuitive movement.
+Their product line includes the Genesis Hand (myoelectric prosthetic bionic hand) and the Surge Hand (robotic hand for humanoid platforms with tactile sensing and ~18kg payload).

 Technological Advantage